 This book examines Robert Grosseteste’s often underrepresented ideas on education.
 It uniquely brings together academics from the fields of medieval history, modern science and contemporary education to shed new light on a fascinating medieval figure whose work has an enormous amount to offer...

 This book contributes to the theory and practice of Philosophy for Children (P4C), with a special emphasis on theoretical and practical issues confronting researchers and practitioners working in contexts that are strongly influenced by Confucian values and norms.
 It includes writings by prominent...

 Inna R. Semetsky

 Semiotic Subjectivity in Education and Counseling demonstrates the importance of addressing the concept of the unconscious in learning.
-Exploring the innovative theory of edusemiotics, it challenges the received notion of learning as solely academic, cognitive and linguistic, instead offering an...
+Exploring the innovative concept of edusemiotics, it challenges the received notion of learning as solely academic and linguistic, instead offering an...